-Other common symptoms include visual fatigue and the inability to read small texts.
+Other common symptoms of presbyopia include visual fatigue and the inability to read small texts.
 Presbyopia can also occur with other refractive errors.

-Indicated via a cloudiness on the lens of the eye, this condition usually develops in older individuals but can occur as a result from injury or trauma, prolonged eye inflammation as well as steroid treatment.
+Indicated via a cloudiness on the lens of the eye, this eye disease usually develops in older individuals but can occur as a result from injury or trauma, prolonged eye inflammation as well as steroid treatment.
 Certain infants can also be born with cataracts.

 The most common symptom exhibited by cataracts is blurry vision.
 However, other symptoms can include fading colours, light sensitivity, glare, and double vision.